awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + parallel\_degree\_level
 + use\_indirect\_data\_buffers

-The following parameter is not supported in Oracle 12c Version 12\.2\.0\.1:
+The following parameter is not supported in Oracle 12c Version 12\.2\.0\.1 and later:
 + sec\_case\_sensitive\_logon

 #### Amazon RDS Security Changes for Oracle 12c Version 12\.2\.0\.1<a name="Oracle.Concepts.FeatureSupport.12cV2.Security"></a>